The Public Enemy: Preservation status

 As with many a Warner/First National pre-code talkie, a print has been in the Library of Congress since the 1970s.
 The film has been available to the public for several decades, due to several video and DVD releases.

 Legacy

-In the 90's and early 2000's wrestlers Rocco Rock and Johnny Grunge would used the title of the movie when they formed the tag team in places like WWE, WCW, and ECW and they would both be in the Hardcore Wrestling Hall of Fame.
+In the 90s and early 2000s, wrestlers Rocco Rock and Johnny Grunge used the title of the movie when they formed the tag team The Public Enemy in companies like WWE, WCW, and ECW.
+They are both in the Hardcore Hall of Fame.